golang/dep/website/blog/2018-01-23-new-dep-release-new-docs.md

 ---
-title: Announcing dep v0.4.0 (with docs!)
+title: A new dep release, and new docs!
 author: sam boyer
 authorURL: http://twitter.com/sdboyer
 ---